CH EPR FHIR (R4)

 Portals and primary systems SHALL be identified by the client_id and client_secret registered during onboarding.
 All requests to the IUA Authorization Server SHALL be authenticated by the digital signatures of the messages.

-Implementers SHALL register the combination of the OAuth client ID, the URLs and the certificate used for message signatures during the onboarding process and keep the data up to date.
+Implementers SHALL register the combination of the OAuth client_id, the URLs and the public key used for message signatures during the onboarding process and keep the data up to date.
+Implementers shall verify the combination of the OAuth client_id, the URLs and the public key of all requests against the registered values and shall reject requests in case of mismatch.